-The MCAT Writing Section does not relate to the students' knowledge on any of the subjects or anything that is related to the study of Medicine.
+This Section does not relate to the students' knowledge on any of the subjects or anything that is related to the study of Medicine.
 The essays in the Writing Sample are scored on a scale of J to T, where J is the lowest and T is the highest score.
 In this section, the students should ideally try to get P or Q for securing admission in top schools of medicine.

 AAMC and Writing Samples

-The MCAT applicants should have a look at the official writing samples to get an idea about how they should start with their preparations when it comes to MCAT Writing Section.
-In fact, these official samples will be somewhat similar to the topics that they will have to tackle in MCAT writing section on the final day of the test.
+The MCAT applicants should have a look at the official writing samples to get an idea about how they should start with their preparations when it comes to the Writing Section.
+In fact, these official samples will be somewhat similar to the topics that they will have to tackle in the writing section on the final day of the test.
 The students should therefore try to take relevant prep courses that will help them to hone their writing skills.
 The writing samples include a particular topic that is followed by three writing tasks.
 While the first part of this task is similar for all, the second and third writing tasks keep varying and instantly printed below the primary topic.
-We will consider some examples of writing samples that are asked in the MCAT Writing Section:
+We will consider some examples of writing samples that are asked in this Section:

 Lets us consider this topic: The Good of a Society Depends upon the Defense of Individual rights

 Now the first part of the instruction is common for all in which the test takers are asked to write an essay followed by two writing tasks that include the following for this particular topic: